Brimstone Hill Fortress National Park: 20th century

 Stabilization and restoration of the remaining structures of the fortress started in the early 1900s.
 In 1973, Prince Charles reopened the first area to be completely restored, which was the Prince of Wales Bastion.
 In 1985, Queen Elizabeth II unveiled a plaque naming Brimstone Hill as a National Park.
 Legislation in 1987 officially declared Brimstone Hill to be a National Park, and it was declared a UNESCO World Heritage Site in 1999.

 21st century

 Areas that can be toured on Brimstone Hill include the Fort George Citadel (which includes the Fort George Museum), the Western Place of Arms and the Eastern Place of Arms, all accessed via a steep walk up from the main parking area via a set of ramps and steps.
 Other areas include the Magazine Bastion that was breached by the French in 1782, ruins of the Royal Engineers' Quarters, ruins of the Artillery Officers' Quarters, Infantry Officers' Quarters, and the Orillon Bastion.

+In 2019, King Charles III was given a tour of the fortress by local historian Leonard Stapleton.